hammondeggs/logue_RandomLFOTutorial/README.md

 A "Random" filter LFO MOD effect for your logue sdk compatible synthesizers, with commented code and a brief explanation on how this all works...

-**this is provided for informational and entertainment purposes only, any use of the following information is done solely at your own risk!
+**This is provided for informational and entertainment purposes only, any use of the following information is done solely at your own risk!
 No guarantee is made on the suitibility or accuracy of any information provided.**

 ### A quick word...
 I've been having a ton of fun creating these plugins, and it's thirsty work.
 If you like stuff like this and my other work, by all means feel free to contribute whatever you can to the fund to help fund the beer supply!